TheSuryaTeja/RTL-Design/README.md

 # RTL codes in Verilog

-* Simulated and synthesized in Xilinx Vivado
+* Simulated and synthesized using Xilinx Vivado

 # List